Saturday, July 25, 2009

 During that span, Rice averaged 29 homers, 106 RBI, 91 runs scored and a .303 average.
 Though his career slugging percentage is .502, Rice wasn't just a power hitter – he was a hitter, plain and simple.
-In four of those seasons he collected over 200 hits, hit .300 or better seven times, and .290 or better nine times.
+In four of those seasons he collected over 200 hits.
+He hit .300 or better seven times and he hit .290 or better nine times.

 Finishing first or second in eight different categories for a dozen years means that Rice is certainly well qualified for the Hall.
 If Kirby Puckett was deserving, Rice is more deserving.

 Some say that if Rice had just hit 18 more homers and lifted his .298 career batting average a mere two points, that his election would have be guaranteed a lot earlier.
-That's splitting hairs.
+Perhaps, but that's splitting hairs.

 Rice dominated his era, finishing in the top five in the MVP voting six times in an eight-year span, more than any other player between 1963 and 2005.

-An eight time All-Star, Rice led the AL in homers three times, RBI twice, and total bases four times.
+An eight-time All Star, Rice led the AL in homers three times, RBI twice, and total bases four times.
 He is the only player in Major League history with three consecutive seasons of 35 homers and 200 hits.
 He led the AL in total bases for three straight seasons, tying a record held by Ted Williams and Ty Cobb.
-And Rice, Babe Ruth and Jimmy Foxx are the only players in AL history with three consecutive 39 homer, .315 average seasons.
+Furthermore, Rice, Babe Ruth and Jimmy Foxx are the only players in AL history with three consecutive 39-homer, .315 average seasons.
 Enough said.

 Lest anyone need more convincing, feel free to measure Rice against the all-time greats.
 Among all Major Leaguers, only nine players have compiled as high a career batting average and as many homers.
 They are: Ted Williams, Babe Ruth, Mel Ott, Hank Aaron, Jimmie Foxx, Lou Gehrig, Mickey Mantle, Willie Mays and Stan Musial.